Why? A critical occupation is in crisis.

 -

-The highest proportions of teachers on emergency and provisional licenses are in rural schools, according to the Vermont Agency of Education
+Rural schools have the highest share of teachers working under emergency or provisional licenses, according to the Vermont Agency of Education.

-Because teacher quality is widely regarded as a key driver of student outcomes, the implications of this particular workforce shortage are profound.
+Because teacher quality is one of the strongest predictors of student success, the consequences of this workforce shortage are significant.

 How?
 Through educator workforce development and diversification.